 Reflecting and Thinking

-Some have suggested that the topic changes in Romans 9-11, but this section is perhaps better understood as an amplification of Paul's treatise on salvation or righteousness (chapters 1-8).
+Some outlines of Romans suggest that the topic changes in Romans 9-11, but this section can also understood as an amplification of Paul's treatise on salvation and righteousness (Chapters 1-8).
 Paul expands his explanation of how God's righteousness will be applied to Israel (3:25-26), demonstrating the justice of God's dealings with Israel.

 God has rejected Israel, and rightly so.
 God made a sovereign choice when he selected Israel (9:1-5).
-God treated Israel as children, based on his promise to Abraham and his eternal purpose (vv.
+God treated Israel as his children, based on his promise to Abraham and his eternal purpose (vv.
 6-13).
-The question of God's foreknowledge or predestination is not only a New Testament concern-here it is raised concerning Pharaoh (vv.
-14-18) and extended to Israel.
+The question of God's foreknowledge or predestination is not only a New Testament concern--here the question is raised concerning Pharaoh (vv.
+14-18) and is eventually extended to Israel.
 Was God unjust to elect Jacob over Esau?
 Has God failed Israel?

-God's intent in Israel was to reveal himself and to reach all whom he prepared for glory and called, not only in physical Israel, but in spiritual Israel which includes Gentiles (vv.
+God's intent in Israel was to reveal himself so as to reach all whom he prepared for glory and called, not only in physical Israel but in spiritual Israel, including Gentiles (vv.
 19-29).
-Israel's lack of faith and dependence on law and works has excluded them.
+Israel's lack of faith and dependence on law and works have excluded them.
 The Gentiles have found faith and righteousness even though they were not seeking it (vv.
 30-33).
-[As we will see, these are generalizations.
+[As we will soon see, these are generalizations.
 Not all physical Israel is excluded and not all Gentiles are included.]

-Dear God, we stand in awe of the extent to which you will go to accomplish your will, raising up and using human beings according to their desires and your purposes, being gracious to all so that your wrath might be seen and your righteousness might come to those you call.
+Dear God, we stand in awe of how far you will go to accomplish your will, raising up and using human beings according to their desires and your purposes, being gracious to all so that your wrath might be seen and your righteousness might come to those you call.
 We pray in Jesus' name, Amen.